About the WI

-The National Federation of Women's Institutes (NFWI) Board of Trustees consists of eleven elected members, plus the Chair of the Federations of Wales Committee (elected by federations in Wales) who is an ex-officio board member.
+The National Federation of Women's Institutes (NFWI) Board of Trustees consists of twelve elected members, plus the Chair of the Federations of Wales Committee (elected by federations in Wales) who is an ex-officio board member.
 The NFWI Board can co-opt two further trustees from within the membership, so the Board can be a maximum of 15 trustees in total.
 The Trustees appoint four officers from their number: the Chair, the Honorary Treasurer and two Vice Chairmen.

 There are nine members of Senior Staff who head key departments in the organisation.
 The staff team is led by the NFWI General Secretary.

 The NFWI headquarters is located in Fulham, London.
 Follow the link for a very brief history about the building.

 Address: 104 New Kings Road, London SW6 4LY